Lulu Garcia-Navarro

-Lourdes "Lulu" Garcia-Navarro is an American journalist and an Opinion Audio podcast host for The New York Times.
+Lourdes "Lulu" Garcia-Navarro is a British-born American journalist who is an Opinion Audio podcast host for The New York Times.
 She was the host of National Public Radio's Weekend Edition Sunday from 2017 to 2021, when she left NPR after 17 years at the network.

-Previously a foreign correspondent, she served as NPR's Jerusalem bureau chief.
-Her coverage of the Israeli-Palestinian conflict and her vivid dispatches of the Arab Spring uprisings brought Garcia-Navarro wide acclaim and five awards in 2012, including the Edward R. Murrow and Peabody Awards for her coverage of the Libyan revolt.
-She then moved to Rio de Janeiro, Brazil, covering South America.
+Garcia-Navarro was previously a foreign correspondent and served as NPR's bureau chief in Mexico City, Baghdad, and Jerusalem, and opened the bureau in Rio de Janeiro.
+Her coverage of the Israeli-Palestinian conflict and dispatches of the Arab Spring uprisings brought Garcia-Navarro multiple awards in 2012, including the Edward R. Murrow and Peabody Awards for her coverage of the Libyan revolt.
 Her series on the Amazon rainforest was a Peabody finalist and won an Edward R. Murrow award for best news series.

 Early life and education

-Garcia-Navarro was born in London, England.
-She has stated that her parents "are Cuban and Panamanian," and that she grew up in Miami.
-Garcia-Navarro "holds a Bachelor of Science degree in international relations from Georgetown University and an Master of Arts degree in journalism from City University in London".
+Garcia-Navarro was born in London, England, one of six children born to refugees from the 1959 Cuban Revolution.
+She states that her parents are of Cuban and Panamanian descent and her father died when she was five.
+She was raised in Miami.
+She earned a bachelor of science in international relations from Georgetown University and a master's degree in journalism from City University in London.